-While the Imperial buildings in the city were designed to instill a sense of reverent awe in the visitors and the citizens alike, the real character of Istanbul is found on its back streets.
+While the Imperial buildings in the city were designed to instil a sense of reverent awe in the visitors and the citizens alike, the real character of the city is found on the back streets of Istanbul.
 The winding alleys of the old residential quarters of the city are an eclectic mix of the old and the new, with charismatic shops and cafes huddled between the traditional and often crumbling two-story wooden houses.

 Ayvansarai is another neighbourhood whose streets I became quite familiar with, not because I planned to, but because I got lost.
 I had an ambitious plan to walk from Chora Church all the way to Balat, but after encountering some technical difficulties with my trusty pocket wifi device (aka dead battery) I lost my ability to navigate the maze of confusing backstreets, half of which were not even marked on my paper map.

-And I could not have picked a better neighborhood to get lost in.
-Ayvansarai is one of the poorest and most traditional Islamic neighborhoods in Istanbul.
+And I could not have picked a better neighbourhood to get lost in.
+Ayvansarai is one of the poorest and most traditional Islamic neighbourhoods in Istanbul.
 Not the kind of place for a carefree stroll.
 But there I was.

-Balat is the traditional Jewish neighborhood and like most old Jewish neighborhoods it is full of character and color.
-Every door, every window frame and even rain gutters are painted in bright colors.
+Balat is the traditional Jewish neighbourhood and like most old Jewish neighbourhoods it is full of character and colour.
+Every door, every window frame and even rain gutters are painted in bright colours.
 The impossibly steep streets of Balat only add to its quaint charm.

 Streets around the Grand Bazaar

 The maze of streets surrounding the Grand Bazar is almost impossible to navigate.
 I gave up trying once I realized I was going in circles.
 One of the most interesting structures in the area is the Valide Han.
 It was built in the 16th century to store merchandise unloaded from the ships anchored on the Golden Horne and to provide living quarters for the travelling merchants.
 Amazingly the structure is still in use by the various craftsmen as workshop space and storage area.